 On average, organizations lose 5 percent of their annual revenue to fraud each year, according to a report from the Association of Certified Fraud Examiners (ACFE).
-Common risk management practices are often insufficient when it comes to preventing fraud.
-As a result, companies are turning to fraud risk management to protect their bottom line and meet their risk compliance objectives.
+Common assessment practices are often insufficient when it comes to detecting and preventing fraud.
+As a result, companies are turning to effective fraud risk management to protect their bottom line and meet their risk compliance objectives.

-As the burden of regulatory compliance increases, it is critical to understand where your organization is vulnerable and establish the appropriate risk management framework to identify and respond to fraud.
-By proactively assessing risk and predicting outcomes, businesses can transform fraud risk management into a competitive advantage.
+As the burden of regulatory compliance increases, it is critical to understand where your organization is vulnerable and establish the appropriate fraud detection and management framework to identify and respond to such incidents.
+By proactively assessing risk and predicting outcomes, businesses can transform anti fraud practices into a competitive advantage.

 Benefits of Fraud Risk Management

-• Improved employee awareness of and response to fraud
+- Improved employee awareness and reduced response time

 Organizations need to eliminate unnecessary complexity by starting at the top, rather than look for incremental approaches that only reinforce their current model.